-Prior Approval: the required approval that you must get from us before you receive specific services noted in your Contract.
-In most cases, we require that you get our Prior Approval in writing.
-We may request a treatment plan or a letter of medical need from your Provider.
-If you do not get approval from us before you receive certain services as noted in your Contract, benefits may be reduced or denied.
+Prior Approval: the required approval that you must get from Blue Cross before you receive specific services noted in your Contract.
+In most cases, Blue Cross requires that you get our Prior Approval in writing.
+Blue Cross may request a treatment plan or a letter of medical need from your Provider.
+If you do not get approval from Blue Cross before you receive certain services as noted in your Contract, benefits may be reduced or denied.